-Although The Centre for Covid-19 Situation Administration (CCSA) on Friday 12th June 2020 approved in principle a proposal for "travel bubbles", the details which may include the 14 days guarantee rules are about to be announced.
+Although CCSA on Friday 12th June 2020 approved in principle a proposal for "travel bubbles", the details which may include the 14 days guarantee rules are about to be announced.

 Updated on 2nd July 2020

 The tourism and sports minister drafted a travel bubble plan for leisure travelers with three phases for opening, starting with 1,000 tourists per day quota across five provinces comprising Chiang Mai, Koh Samui, Krabi, Phuket and Pattaya.